Webinar advantages in content strategy

 Write down all your ideas and re-read them later.
 Some of them will not look as good as the time goes by, and those left you’ll be able to examine more thoroughly by asking these simple questions:

 Email marketing.
-Write a small, but compelling webinar invitation letter.
-Don’t fill it with too much information: include the overarching topic, the main discussion points, the speakers, the date and the registration button:
+Write a short but engaging invitation for your webinar.
+Avoid adding too much information.
+Simply mention the overall topic, describe the main discussion points, introduce the speakers, include the event date, and add a clear registration button.

-Website, blog, pop-up messages.
-Everyone who has a working website gets a few other ways to inform their customers about the upcoming webinar: it can be a news banner on the main page, a pop-up message or a blog article.
+Website, blog, and pop-up messages.
+Anyone who already has a working website can use several ways to let customers know about the upcoming webinar, such as adding a news banner on the main page, showing a pop-up message, or writing a blog article.

 Social networks and messengers.
 These are cheap and effective platforms to promote your webinar, so if you do not have a strong social media presence, it’s time to change that.